Spectral Gradient Descent Mitigates Anisotropy-Driven Misalignment: A Case Study in Phase Retrieval: Introduction

 In the growth stage, SpecGD amplifies all \{signal, spike, bulk\} coefficients at comparable rates; GD heterogeneously amplifies so that the spike coefficient quickly dominates the \{signal, bulk\} coefficients, driven by the anisotropic data covariance.
 Compare the Stage~I $(a_k,b_k,c_k)$ curves in Figure~\ref{fig:pop_abcr_side_by_side_rev}.

-This difference leads GD to requiring a smaller learning rate for stability and delaying the onset of the alignment stage.
-In contrast, SpecGD is free from the spike dominance, leanding to earlier and more robust alignment.
-Compare the transition time $T_1$ of Stage~I in Figure~\ref{fig:pop_abcr_side_by_side_rev}.
+This difference forces GD to use a smaller learning rate for stability and delays the onset of the alignment stage.
+In contrast, SpecGD avoids spike dominance, leading to earlier and more robust alignment.
+Figure~\ref{fig:pop_abcr_side_by_side_rev} compare the transition time $T_1$ of Stage~I.

 \item \textbf{Empirical validation beyond the stylized model.} Through numerical experiments, we demonstrate that SpecGD continues to outperform GD under more general covariance structures, such as power-law spectra, and in finite-sample regimes.
 These results suggest that the proposed mechanism captures a robust feature of spectral gradient methods rather than an artifact of the stylized spiked covariance model.